ranga27/shipment-client-api/README.md

 ## Constraints
 - No backend database is used.
 Instead, I have used the filesystem for ease of simplicity.
-- Creation of empty shipments is not allowed.
-To create a shipment, adding at least one existing package is mandatory.
-Hence it would be best to create a package before creating a shipment.
 - Update shipment & Update packages currently overwrites the entire data; selective data update is not supported in current version

 ## Test Data